 Methods, applications, and implications of genomics—the analysis of whole genomes.
 Microbial, plant and animal genomics are addressed.
 Medical, ethical and legal implications of genomic data.
 Computer lab provides exposure and experience in a range of bioinformatics approaches used in genome analysis.
 Prereq: introductory genetics.
 Computer lab.

-GEN 812 - Introduction to Programming for Bioinformatics
+GEN 812 - Programming for Bioinformatics

 GEN 813 - Microbial Ecology and Evolution

 Evolutionary and ecological forces that generate the tremendous diversity of microbial life on Earth with emphasis on viruses, archaea and bacteria.
 Functional roles of microorganisms, their population dynamics and interactions, and their mechanisms of evolutionary change in a variety of environmental settings, including natural communities and laboratory microcosms.
 Prereq: introductory genetics; introductory microbiology and lab; or permission.